MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-get-started.md

 ## Prerequisites

 - **Field Service v8.8.22+**.
-The Field Service (Dynamics 365) mobile app will appear in your list of Dynamics 365 applications.
+The Field Service (Dynamics 365) mobile app will appear in your list of Dynamics 365 applications as "Field Service Mobile".

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Dynamics 365 list of apps, showing the Field Service Mobile solution in the list.](./media/mobile-2020-admin-assign-role-app.png)